Hypertension: Secondary Hypertension

 Primary aldosteronism.
 The biochemical diagnosis of primary aldosteronism has two sequential approaches: screening and confirmation.

-Screening is best achieved with the plasma aldosterone-to-renin ratio (ARR) (see above).
+Screeningis best achieved with the plasma aldosterone-to-renin ratio (ARR) >20 and aldosterone level > 15 ng/ml (see above).

-ARR is best obtained in the morning and, for screening purposes, can be obtained while on antihypertensive agents, with the exception of mineralocorticoid receptor antagonists.
+ARR is best obtained in the morning and, for screening purposes, can be obtained while on antihypertensive agents, except for mineralocorticoid receptor antagonists.

 Certain medications and clinical conditions can lead to false negative or false positive ARR results.
 One should always take these considerations into account when interpreting results.